andrewnomai/election_analysis/README.md

   - Arapahoe had **6.7%** of the total votes with **24,801** voters.

 ###### Largest County Turnout
-- The largest county voter turnout was:
+- The county with the largest voter turnout was:
   - **Denver** had **82.8%** of the total votes with **305,055** voters.

   ![Election Results](https://user-images.githubusercontent.com/107603065/176981631-8d08d6fe-3e1a-4c20-aeb9-32eba668ce28.png)